mjschultz/django-tastefulpy/docs/tools.rst

 https://github.com/thinkingpotato/django-permissionsx

-This package allows using one set of rules both for Django class-based views] and Tastypie authorization.
+This package allows using one set of rules both for Django class-based views] and Tastefulpy authorization.
 For example:

 **articles/permissions.py**::